wreimers/pagewatcher/README.md

 ## Scope and limitations

-- Pagewatcher downloads server-returned HTML; it does not execute JavaScript.
-For a client-rendered page, monitor a stable server endpoint or API instead.
+- HTTP mode uses server-returned HTML and does not execute JavaScript.
+Chromium mode captures rendered HTML after JavaScript execution, but a stable server endpoint or API is still preferable when one is available.
+- Chromium mode consumes substantially more memory and CPU than HTTP mode and cannot guarantee access through every site's bot-management policy.
 - One process is configured for one URL and one APNs token or Pushover recipient.
   Separate processes and database files can monitor additional URLs or recipients.
 - Provider acceptance does not guarantee delivery.
 Device connectivity, notification